 Also, be aware that if you are contributing to a Health Savings Account (HSA), you should stop those contributions six months before your Medicare coverage takes effect to avoid a tax penalty.

 Factor in long-term care.

 Long-term care involves services people may need if they’re chronically ill or have disabilities rendering them unable to perform daily activities such as bathing or dressing.
-The need to prepare for those services may be more important than you think: According to the AARP Public Policy Institute (PDF), more than half of Americans age 65 or older need long-term care services at some point.2
+The need to prepare for those services may be more important than you think: According to LongTermCare.gov, roughly 70% of seniors will need long-term care services at some point.2

 In the case of Medicare, coverage kicks in only if long-term care is medically necessary — and then only for 100 days in a skilled or specialized nursing facility following a three-day inpatient hospital stay.
 The alternative — staying in a semiprivate nursing home — can prove costly.
-The monthly median cost of a semiprivate nursing home room is nearly $8,000 a month.3
+The monthly median cost of a semiprivate nursing home room is $7,908 per month, or $260 per day.3